 Mesh vivariums are normally used for reptiles that enjoy climbing.
 Veiled chameleons are housed in mesh enclosures because they are arboreal.

 Leopard Geckos are not arboreal so do not climb.
 Because of this they should be housed in tanks that are long and not tall.

 Many mesh cages are tall as they are built for reptiles that like to climb.
-Because of this it can be difficult to find in a 20-gallon long mesh tank suitable for a Leopard Gecko.
+Because of this, it can be difficult to find a 20-gallon-long mesh tank suitable for a Leopard Gecko.